igorsales/blekit/index.md

 1. Remotely control peripherals
 1. Create wireless sensors for whichever application you see fit

+### Under construction
-### Under construction\r\nThis project is constantly under construction!
+This project is constantly under construction!
 Feel free to contribute.

 ### Authors and Contributors
 In 2014, @igorsales started working on BLEKit on his spare time.
 He is still the principal maintainer.
 Open Source since July/2016.